 Of course, CMS isn’t the only website term that can be confusing.
 Here are a few others, accompanied by their simple definitions.

 Responsive design – in addition to your computer, you probably have a smartphone or tablet.
 And if you’ve ever visited a website on either, you’ll likely notice the site looks different depending on which device you use.
 Some of these websites may look good on a mobile device, and others may look terrible.
 Can you guess which ones have the responsive design?
-Well, if you said the nice-looking websites, you’re correct.
+Well, if you said the nice-looking websites, such as Lub d website, you’re correct.

 A responsive design is essentially just that – it enables your website to look good on all devices.
 A responsive design enables your website to naturally respond to whatever device it’s being accessed on, and changes its form so that it looks good and is easy to navigate.
 A responsive design is important to ensure customers don’t gain a negative impression of your website and business if they access it via their smartphone.
 It’s also important for SEO as Google and other search engines prefer responsive websites more so than their non-responsive counterparts.
 This leads us to our next term…